MichaelDeets/corectrl/README.md

 All of this is perceived by regular users as a big burden or even a barrier that impedes them to migrate to GNU/Linux for some specific tasks (as gaming).

-**CoreCtrl** aims to be a game changer in this particular field.
+This program aims to be a game changer in this particular field.
 You can use it to automatically configure your system when a program is launched (works for Windows applications too).
 It doesn't matter what the program is, a game, a 3D modelling application, a video editor or... even a compiler!
 It offers you full hardware control per application.

-**CoreCtrl** works with Linux and Windows applications, has basic CPU controls and full AMD GPUs controls (for both old and new models up to RX 9000 series).
+It works with Linux and Windows applications, has basic CPU controls and full AMD GPUs controls (for both old and new models up to RX 9000 series).

 ## Installation